OKFNat/armsScraper/README.md

 ```

 ## Used Data
 The EU publishes their annual arms exports reports as HTML tables in the web.
-We have found so far the reports from 2005 to 2013, which we built scraper for.
+We have so far found the reports from 2005 to 2013, which we built this scraper for.

 ### The Table
 The tables are the basic matrix with the data available.
-The all look the same: on the left you see the exporting countries Austria and Spain and on the top the importing country Afghanistaion, which the table is for. e. g.
-Austria applied for 3 licenses to Afghanistaion in CML 1, which most likely were some Glocks.
+They all look the same: on the left you see the exporting countries Austria and Spain and on the top the importing country Afghanistan, which the table is for. e. g.
+Austria applied for 3 licenses to Afghanistan in CML 1, which most likely were some Glocks.

                    Afghanistan
 |	  |    | ML1	| ML12	| ML20     | Total   |